Man sitting at a desk looking thoughtfully at a cell phone

 How to fight climate change misinformation

-Misinformation is a proven danger — and it poses a serious threat to the public support that’s needed to solve the climate crisis.
+Misinformation is a proven danger — and it poses a serious threat to the public support that’s needed to address the climate crisis.
 But misinformation can be hard to spot, and even more difficult to report and correct.

 This how-to guide shares tips and tools for fighting climate misinformation, plus step-by-step instructions for identifying misinformation and reporting it on social media platforms.

-The top 5 ways you can fight climate change myths
+5 ways you can fight climate change myths

 1. Ignore conspiracy theories on the Internet.
 Don’t give them more life by sharing them and spreading them further.